djblue/portal/examples/tufte/README.md

     (p :get-y (get-y))))
 ```

-Which will produce the following output:

 > **Note** goto-definition will only work if `taoensso.tufte/p` calls are eval'd
 > via a repl that properly provide file/line/column info.
-This includes using
+This includes nrepl
-> nrepl or using load-file to load your code.
+> or using load-file to load your code.

 [tufte-example]: https://github.com/ptaoussanis/tufte#10-second-example
 [commands]: ../../doc/ui/commands.md